matChojecky/with-cache/README.md

 # with-cache

 with-cache is a simple library that allows you to compose a function that will cache it's result.
-You can use  cache for any operation from more common like HTTP requests to less like operations that requires heavy computation.
+You can use  cache for any operation from more common like HTTP requests to less like operations that requires heavy computation. with-cache is promise based.
+Returning Promise from wrapped function.

 ## Usage